-The impact of the first of these differences can be illustrated by comparing cases of stalling identified by Bongaarts's 2005 paper with cases of stalling identified by Shapiro (2008).
-Bongaarts follows the World bank report in counting countries as pre-transitional if fertility has not yet fallen below 5 births per woman.
-Shapiro sets the bar higher and stretches the mid-transition phase to include TFRs that Bongaarts would consider as pre-transitional.
-Five SSA countries with TFRs between 5.5 and 6 are classified by Shapiro as stalling in an early transition phase (Cameroon, Guinea, Mozambique, Rwanda, and Tanazania).
-Bongaarts, looking at exactly same data for the same time periods, classifies these countries as pre-transitional8.
-Machiyama (2010), on the other hand, classifies high fertility countries as pre-transitional unless there has been a decline of at least 20% from the highest observed fertility.
-The sensitivity of these categories to the setting of boundaries can be further illustrated with the updated TFR estimates used in table 3.
-The choice of a different boundary between transitional and pre-transitional fertility (e.g. TFR > 5 rather than 6) would shift three countries from one category (declining fertility) to another (pre-transitional), and so increase the number of countries with 'stagnant' fertility.
+The impact of the first of these differences can be illustrated by comparing cases of stalling identified by Bongaarts' 2005 paper with cases of stalling identified by Shapiro and Gebreselassie (2008).
+Bongaarts follows the World Bank report in counting countries as pre-transitional if fertility has not yet fallen below five births per woman.
+Shapiro and Gebreselassie set the bar higher and stretch the mid-transition phase to include total fertility rates (TFRs) that Bongaarts would consider as pre-transitional.
+Five SSA countries with TFRs between 5.5 and 6 are classified by Shapiro and Gebreselassie as stalling in an early transition phase (Cameroon, Guinea, Mozambique, Rwanda, and Tanazania).
+Bongaarts, looking at exactly the same data for the same time periods, classifies these countries as pre-transitional8.
+Machiyama (2010), on the other hand, classifies high fertility countries as pretransitional unless there has been a decline of at least 20% from the highest observed fertility.
+The sensitivity of these categories to the setting of boundaries can be further illustrated with the updated TFR estimates used in Table 3.
+The choice of a different boundary between transitional and pre-transitional fertility (e.g. TFR > 5 rather than 6) would shift three countries from one category (declining fertility) to another (pretransitional), and so increase the number of countries with 'stagnant' fertility.

 The change in the rate of fertility decline that constitutes a stall also varies across different studies.
-The earliest definition - Gendell's - requires that the decline should be followed by a stop or a substantial deceleration (operationalised as at least a halving of the rate in the preceding period for five or four years at a minimum), and this is followed by Machiyama.
-Bongaarts (2008) counts a fertility decline as stalled unless there has been significant decline in fertility in the most recent inter-survey period, i.e. a decline that is significantly different (p<0.05) from zero.
+The earliest definition - Gendell's - stipulates that the decline should be followed by a stop or a substantial deceleration (operationalised as at least a halving of the rate in the preceding period for five or four years at a minimum), and this is followed by Machiyama.
+Bongaarts (2008) stipulates that a fertility decline is stalling unless there has been a significant decline in fertility in the most recent inter-survey period, i.e. a decline that is significantly different (p<0.05) from zero.
 Shapiro, in both his papers, states simply that a stall occurs if TFR fails to decline across two measurements.
-Finally, there is a definition used by both Moultrie (2008) and Garenne (2008), which requires three measurements (i.e. three waves of DHS data) to establish the presence of fertility decline and uses linear regression to test for a significant change (p < 0.05 level) in the slope of the line connecting the observations: a stall is a period during which the slope changes from negative (fertility decline) to nil or positive9.
-Once again the implications of these differences can be illustrated by comparing Bongaarts (2008) with Shapiro (2011).
-Bongaarts' requirement for a decline significantly different from zero has the effect of capturing more countries in the net than the criterion used by Shapiro.
-Hence, whereas Bongaarts counts Cote d'Ivoire, Ethiopia, Nigeria, Zambia, Zimbabwe, and Guatemala as cases of fertility stalling (because the decline is not significantly different from zero), Shapiro considers all of these countries except Nigeria and Zambia to have declining fertility.
-Garenne's criterion for stalling is even more 'strict', and Nigeria is the only one of this group of countries with stalling fertility.
-The updated list of countries with currently stalling fertility in table 3 applies the criteria of Bongaarts and Shapiro to the DHS data for SSA.
+Finally, there is a definition used by both Moultrie et al. (2008) and Garenne (2008), which requires three measurements (i.e. three waves of DHS data) to establish the presence of fertility decline and uses linear regression to test for a significant change (p< 0.05 level) in the slope of the line connecting the observations: a stall is a period during which the slope changes from negative (fertility decline) to nil or positive9.
+Once again, the implications of these differences can be illustrated by comparing Bongaarts (2008) with Shapiro et al. (2010).
+Bongaarts' requirement for a decline significantly different from zero has the effect of capturing more countries in the net than the criterion used by Shapiro et al. Hence, whereas Bongaarts counts Côte d'Ivoire, Ethiopia, Nigeria, Zambia, Zimbabwe, and Guatemala as cases of fertility stalling (because the decline is not significantly different from zero), Shapiro et al. consider all of these countries except Nigeria and Zambia to have declining fertility.
+Garenne's criterion for stalling is even more 'strict', and Nigeria is the only one of this group of countries that counts as a case of stalling fertility.
+The updated list of countries with currently stalling fertility in Table 3 applies the criteria of Bongaarts and Shapiro et al.